faanross/faanross.github.io/content/posts/course01.md

 {{< figure src="/img/image082.png" title="" class="custom-figure-3" >}}

-So we immediately see that `rufus.exe`, a program that supposedly is used for the sole purpose of creating bootable USB drives, has modified a Windows registry key.
-This is obvs quite strange, even more so if we look at the name of the actual key we can see it ends with `DisableAntiSpyware`.
+We can see that `rufus.exe`, a program that supposedly is used for the sole purpose of creating bootable USB drives, has modified a Windows registry key.
+This is obviously quite strange, even more so if we look at the name of the actual key we can see it ends with `DisableAntiSpyware`.

 Further, we can see the value has been set to 1 (`DWORD (0x00000001)`).
 Now a value of 1 actually means 'enable', but since the registry key `DisableAntiSpyware` is a double negative, by enabling it you are in effect disabling the actual antispyware function.